kwaledesign/Coding-Standards/README.md

 /* Basic comment */
 `````

-* Object-Extension Pointer - when extending a module within a sepperate
+* Object-Extension Pointer - when extending a module within a separate
   stylesheet, leave a comment pointing to the original base object in order to
   establish a concrete link between the object and its extension.[13]